Published by Jeremy. Last Updated on November 16, 2023.

 The Cathedral of Learning's Nationality Rooms at Christmas is a treat.
 These themed rooms get added decorations to showcase Christmas traditions from around the world, and is a nice touch on an already impressive scene.

 Early in December each year the Nationality Rooms open for a free open house with international foods, dances, songs, and more and adds even more to the fun!

 In 2023, the Open House at the Cathedral of Learning will take place on Sunday, December 3rd, from 12 to 4 pm.

 Pop up bars are all the rage these days, and while we personally do not visit these bars most of the year, we make an exception at Christmas.
 To put it simply, Christmas bars in Pittsburgh must be seen to be believed.

 The most famous bar that you can visit is Miracle on 6th.
 This is an international pop-up bar that is designed to raised money for local charities and is decorated top-to-bottom with Christmas paraphernalia.
 You won't find a boring surface here!

 The Nutcracker is one of the world's most cherished ballets, and the Pittsburgh ballet's rendition is an annual tradition in the Cultural District.
 Guests of all ages will be delighted by the stellar dancers in this one as they perform popular songs like the Arabian Dance and the Dance of the Sugar Plum Fairy!

-We return downtown to focus entirely on the Pittsburgh Christmas Market– the annual holiday tradition that turns Market Square into a beautiful marketplace full of handcrafted wares, festive cuisine, live music, and even a place to meet Santa Claus- truly a highlight of the holiday season.
+We return downtown to focus entirely on the Pittsburgh Christmas Market– the annual holiday tradition that turns Market Square into a beautiful marketplace full of handcrafted wares, festive cuisine, live music, and even a place to meet Santa Claus at Heinz Hall's courtyard nearby- truly a highlight of the holiday season.

 A Musical Christmas Carol by the Pittsburgh CLO